Salamence064/Zeta2D/docs/primitives.md

 ### <span style="color:darkolivegreen">StaticBody2D</span>
-This struct models a 2D static body.
+This class models a 2D static body.
 A static body is an object unaffected by physics.
 Static bodies are commonly used to model walls, goals, death zones, etc. as those objects should be unaffected by physics.
 Static bodies still contain a collider, allowing you to check and resolve static body collisions how you see fit.
 Below are the core fields.

 #### <span style="color:steelblue">Fields</span>
 | <span style="color:slategrey">Type</span> | <span style="color:slategrey">Identifier</span> | <span style="color:slategrey">Description</span> |